Tail Behaviour of Mexican Needlets: The construction of Mexican needlets

-With standard needlets it is possible to build a tight frame with tightness constant equal to $1$, allowing for an exact reconstruction formula (cfr. \cite{npw1}, \cite{npw2} and \cite{marpecbook}).
-On the other hand, Mexican needlets have a non-compact support in the harmonic domain, and this makes perfect reconstruction unfeasible for the lack of an exact cubature formula.
-Despite these features, the Mexican needlets enjoy some remarkable advantages with respect to the standard ones: in particular, they have extremely good concentration properties in the real domain.
-Moreover, it is possible to choose the measurable disjoint sets $E_{jk}$ with minimal conditions, and still ensure frame constants arbitrarily close to unity (and hence almost exact reconstruction).
-In this paper, we investigate the exact dependence of localization properties upon $s,$ an issue which is extremely relevant for applications (see for instance Scodeller).
-It may be noted that the choice of $s$ represents a trade-off between localization in real and harmonic domain; the latter improves as $s$ increases, while the reverse holds for the former.
+cf. \cite{gm2}. \begin{remark} As well-known in the literature, standard needlets describe a tight frame with tightness constant equal to $1$, allowing for an exact reconstruction formula (cf. \cite{npw1,npw2} and the textbook \cite[Section 10.3]{marpecbook}).
+On the other hand, Mexican needlets are characterized by a non-compact support in the harmonic domain, and this makes perfect reconstruction unfeasible for the lack of an exact cubature formula.
+Despite these features, Mexican needlets enjoy some remarkable advantages with respect to the standard ones.
+More specifically, they are characterized by an extremely good concentration properties in the real domain.
+In addition, it is possible to choose the measurable disjoint sets $E_{jk}$ with minimal conditions, and still ensure frame constants arbitrarily close to unity (and hence almost exact reconstruction). \end{remark} Note that, in this paper, we investigate the exact dependence of localization properties upon $s,$ an issue which is extremely relevant for applications (see, for example, \cite{scodeller}).
+It may be noted that the choice of $s$ represents a trade-off between localization in real and harmonic domain; the latter improves as $s$ increases, while the reverse holds for the former.\\ We add here the following result, which establishes a link between Mexican needlets with different shape parameter $s\in\mathbb{N}$. \begin{proposition} For any $s\in \mathbb{N}$, where $s>1$, and $x\in \mathbb{S}^{2}$,